 This was a highly regarded private hospital – still is – they were so embarrassed that we had heard their indifference – they knew if we reported them they may lose their job.

-And their attitude was exactly why we HAD to be there, so Mrs W was surrounded with genuine elder care and love.
-We wanted that for her.
-Mrs W’s sons had been with her all day and had said their goodbyes.
+And their attitude was exactly WHY we HAD to be there, so Mrs W was surrounded with genuine and love felt care.
+We wanted that for Mrs W. Her sons had been with her all day and had said their goodbyes.

 Mrs W died in our company